Open the comparison view

 Columns

-- Full: Toggling Full will show the full text of the input, output, and reference output for each run.
-If the output is too long to display in the table, you can click on Expand to view the full content.
+- Full: Shows the full text of the input, output, and reference output for each run.
+If the output is too long to display in the table, you can click Expand to view the full content.

 Display types